emilychachian/blockchain-in-javascript/README.md

 ### How can I create and broadcast transactions?
 `POST /transaction/broadcast`\
-On Postman, do a POST request to http://localhost:3002/transaction/broadcast with a request body.
+On Postman, do a POST request to http://localhost:3002/transaction/broadcast with a request body that contains the amount that is being sent, the address of the sender and the address of the recipient.
 You can follow this example: \
 `{
 "amount": 10,
 "sender": "AAAAAABBBB",